Kolyvagin systems of rank 0 and the structure of the Selmer group of elliptic curves over abelian extensions

 When $T\otimes \Z_p[G]$ is a $\Z_p[G]$-module, then $H^1(\Q,T\otimes \Z_p[G])$ is also a $\Z_p[G]$-module.
 In this situation, Shapiro's lemma isomorphism respects the $\Z_p[G]$-structures.

-We know study the local conditions used to define the Selmer group.
+We now study the local conditions used to define the Selmer group.
 Let $\ell$ be a rational prime and let $v$ be a prime of $K$ above $\ell$.
-Denote by $G_{v/\ell}$ to the Galois group $\Gal(K_v/\Q_\ell)$, which is canonically isomorphic to a subgroup of $G$.
+Denote by $G_{v/\ell}$ the Galois group $\Gal(K_v/\Q_\ell)$, which is canonically isomorphic to a subgroup of $G$.
 Shapiro's lemma can also be applied to the local cohomology groups.

 The classical local condition at a prime $v$ of $K$ is defined as the image of the Kummer map.